-Then, you need to understand their needs, how often they use a pen, what kind of pens they use, whether they use a pen every day or occasionally.
+Then, you need to understand their needs, how often they use a pen, what kind of pens they use, and whether they use a pen every day or occasionally.

 If you do like Belfort suggested and begin the conversation by “selling the pen,” then you’ve likely lost the sale.

 In a sales call, you need to spend more time listening than speaking.
-That’s why it’s so hard to master the art of sales … because most people like the sound of their own voice, and they feel compelled to sell the customer something.
+That’s why it’s so hard to master the art of sales … because most people like the sound of their voice, and they feel compelled to sell the customer something.
 They feel compelled to begin the sale right away.